Canine and Feline Dentistry

 - Complimentary Dental Exams

 Every patient undergoing dental prophylaxis has their teeth scaled by one of our skilled technicians while they are carefully monitored under anesthesia.
 Once the tartar and calculus are removed, each tooth is polished.
 This levels the enamel of the tooth so plaque and tartar will not be able to gather as easily in the future.
-After cleaning and polishing we offer a fluoride treatment.
-Fluoride encourages minerals to heal the damage done to the teeth by the acids in the mouth this causes the teeth to become harder and less prone to tooth decay.
-Additionally, fluoride inhibits the ability of bacteria in the mouth to produce the dangerous acids that decay the teeth.
-Once cleaning, polishing and the fluoride treatment are complete the pet is recovered by a veterinary assistant or technician until they are fully awake.
+Once the dental treatments are complete the pet is recovered by a veterinary assistant or technician until they are fully awake.
 While many patients are ready to go home right after their procedure, we require that they stay with us until the end of the day so we can assess their vitals and provide surgical after-care.

 If we discover that your pet has a damaged or infected tooth, an extraction may be recommended.
 Our veterinarians will remove your pet’s tooth while they are anesthetized and provide inter and post-operative pain medication to ensure their comfort.
 Your pet will be sent home with antibiotics to prevent infection in addition to written instructions for their at-home care.